GridOPTICS/GridPACK/python/README.md

-# GridPACK HADREC Application Python Wrapper
+# GridPACK Python Wrapper

+This provides Python wrappers to a limited set of the [GridPACK](https://www.gridpack.org) library.
+The HADREC application is the main capability currently exposed.

 ## Requirements